vptheron/helen/README.md

 The `CqlClient` provides you with some type safety since it's `send` method only accepts `Request` instances and returns `Future[Responses]`.

-*Important*: one `ConnectionActor` == one connection to one node, there is no support for reconnection or load balancing between nodes of the same cluster.
+**One actor = one connection**: one `ConnectionActor` = one connection to one node, there is no support for reconnection or load balancing between nodes of the same cluster.

 ### Sending requests